 Reducing the risk of premature birth

-However, if you have certain types of infection or severe pre-eclampsia, or if your baby has a health problem, then the team may actually advise you to have the baby early, by induction or caesarean, if this is the safest option overall.
+Sometimes it is safest to deliver the baby preterm, for example if you have certain types of infection or severe pre-eclampsia, or if your baby has a health problem.
+If this is the case then your healthcare team may actually advise you to have the baby early, by induction of labour or caesarean section.

-Using all the information available about your pregnancy, your healthcare team will do its best to reduce your risk of premature birth.
+Using all the information available about your pregnancy, your healthcare team will do its best to reduce your risk of premature birth and get the best outcome for you and your baby.
+There are steps that can help to minimise the risk factors and health problems of premature labour and preterm birth.

 In this section